Here is a look at the life of Baseball Hall of Fame player Yogi Berra.

 Birth date: May 12, 1925

 Birth place: St. Louis, Missouri

 Mother: Paulina Berra

-Other Facts: The name, "Yogi" comes from a childhood friend who said the snake charmer in a movie looked like Berra.
+The name “Yogi” comes from a childhood friend who said a character in a movie looked like Berra.

 Left school after the 8th grade to work and play American Legion baseball.

-Holds several World Series records, including most games by a catcher (63); hits (71); times on a winning team (10); first in at bats, first in doubles, second in RBI's, third in home runs and walks, and hit the first pinch hit home run in World Series history in 1947.
+Holds several World Series records, including hits (71); times on a winning team (10); first in doubles, second in RBI’s, third in home runs, and hit the first pinch-hit home run in World Series history in 1947.